A Nutritionist On Why & How You Should Be Eating Bone Broth Right Now

 Adding insult to injury, stress alone—from mental or emotional stressors—can directly drive damage to gut tissue by depleting glutamine and sending signals of panic through the enteric nervous system, the second brain in your gut regulated by your microbiome.
 During the continued high stress climate of unknowns with the pandemic, it would be highly advised to be proactive in your gut support.

 L-glutamine is an amino acid that serves as both a fuel source and a building block for your gut cells.
-When stressed, cortisol depletes glutamine from the body causing muscle aches, fatigue, and gut tissue weakening or damage.
+When stressed, cortisol depletes glutamine1 from the body causing muscle aches, fatigue, and gut tissue weakening or damage.

-Furthermore, when under stress, the body produces immunological signals of survival including secretory IgA, an antibody that protects mucosal membranes.
+Furthermore, when under stress, the body produces immunological signals2 of survival including secretory IgA, an antibody that protects mucosal membranes.
 Secretory IgA plays a significant role in leaky gut after chronic stimulation drives chronically low levels and gut permeability.

 Bone broth: The key to gut support.